Tata Steel: Acquisitions

-NatSteel in 2004: Tata Steel agreed to acquire the steel-making operations of the Singapore-based NatSteel for $486.4 million in cash.
-NatSteel had ended 2003 with a turnover of $1.4 billion and a profit before tax of $47 million.
-The steel businesses of NatSteel would be run by the company through a wholly owned subsidiary called NatSteel Asia Pvt.
-Ltd. The acquisition was completed in February 2005.
-At the time of acquisition, NatSteel had a capacity of about 2 million tons per annum of finished steel.
+In 2004, Tata Steel acquired the steel-making operations of the Singapore-based NatSteel for S$486.4 million in cash.
+At the end of 2003, NatSteel reported a turnover of S$1.4 billion and a pre-tax profit of S$47 million.
+Following the acquisition's completion in 2005, these operations were managed through a wholly owned subsidiary, NatSteel Asia Private Ltd. At that time, NatSteel's finished steel capacity was approximately 2 million tonnes per annum.

-Millennium Steel in 2005: Tata Steel acquired a majority stake in the Thailand-based steelmaker Millennium Steel for a total cost of $130 million.
-It paid US$73 million to Siam Cement for a 40% stake and offered to pay 1.13 baht per share for another 25% of the shares of other shareholders.
-Millennium Steel has now been renamed Tata Steel Thailand and is headquartered in Bangkok.
-On 31 March 2013, it held approximately 68% shares in the acquired company.
+In 2005, Tata Steel acquired a majority stake in the Thailand-based Millennium Steel for $130 million.
+This included US$73 million for a 40% stake from Siam Cement and an offer for an additional 25% at 1.13 baht per share.
+Renamed Tata Steel Thailand and headquartered in Bangkok, the company was 68% owned by Tata Steel as of 31 March 2013.

-Corus in 2006: Tata Steel signed a deal with Anglo-Dutch company, Corus, to buy 100% stake at £4.3 billion ($8.1 billion) at 455 pence per share.
-On 19 November 2006, the Brazilian steel company Companhia Siderúrgica Nacional (CSN) launched a counteroffer for Corus at 475 pence per share, valuing it at £4.5 billion ($6.04 billion).
-On 11 December 2006, Tata pre-emptively raised its offer to 500 pence per share, which was, within hours, superseded by CSN's offer of 515 pence per share, valuing the deal at £4.9 billion ($6.57 billion).
-The Corus board promptly recommended both the revised offers to its shareholders.
-On 31 January 2007, Tata Steel won its bid for Corus after offering 608 pence per share, valuing Corus at £6.7 billion ($12 billion).

-In 2005, Corus employed around 47,300 people worldwide, including 24,000 in the UK.
-At the time of the acquisition, Corus was four times larger than Tata Steel in terms of annual steel production.
-Corus was the world's 9th largest producer of steel, whereas Tata Steel was in the 56th position.
-The acquisition made Tata Steel the world's 5th largest producer of Steel.
+In 2006, Tata Steel acquired Anglo-Dutch company Corus for £4.3 billion ($8.1 billion) at 455 pence per share.
+On 19 November 2006, Brazil's Companhia Siderúrgica Nacional (CSN) issued a counteroffer of 475 pence per share, valuing the company at £4.5 billion ($6.04 billion).
+Tata raised its bid to 500 pence per share on 11 December 2006, but was quickly surpassed by a CSN offer of 515 pence per share, valuing the deal at £4.9 billion ($6.57 billion).
+On 31 January 2007, Tata Steel secured the acquisition with a final bid of 608 pence per share, valuing Corus at £6.7 billion ($12 billion).
+At the time, Corus produced four times more steel annually than Tata Steel; Corus was the world's 9th largest producer, while Tata Steel was ranked 56th.
+The acquisition made Tata Steel the world's 5th largest steel producer.